Motivation and self-discipline are two important characteristics that can help people in reaching their goals. They are not, however, the same thing.

 It is therefore reliant on something outside of you.

-This, by application, means that should the external or internal source of motivation be absent, motivation will also be absent.
+This, by definition, means that, should the external or internal source of motivation be absent, motivation will also be absent.

 And when these sources are present, motivation is also present.